Gestalt psychology: Theoretical framework and methodology

+Principles

+The Gestaltists were the first to document and demonstrate empirically many facts about perception—including facts about the perception of movement, the perception of contour, perceptual constancy, and perceptual illusions.
+Wertheimer's discovery of the phi phenomenon is one example of such a contribution.

 Properties

 The key principles of gestalt systems are emergence, reification, multistability and invariance.
+These principles are not necessarily separable modules to model individually, but they could be different aspects of a single unified dynamic mechanism.

 Reification

-Reification is the constructive or generative aspect of perception, by which the experienced percept contains more explicit spatial information than the sensory stimulus on which it is based.
+Reification is the constructive or generative aspect of perception, by which the experienced object of perception contains more explicit spatial information than the sensory stimulus on which it is based.
 For instance, a triangle is perceived in picture A, though no triangle is there.
 In pictures B and D the eye recognizes disparate shapes as "belonging" to a single shape, in C a complete three-dimensional shape is seen, where in actuality no such thing is drawn.

 Reification can be explained by progress in the study of illusory contours, which are treated by the visual system as "real" contours.

 Multistability

-Multistability (or multistable perception) is the tendency of ambiguous perceptual experiences to pop back and forth unstably between two or more alternative interpretations.
-This is seen, for example, in the Necker cube and Rubin's Figure/Vase illusion shown here.
-Other examples include the three-legged blivet and artist M. C. Escher's artwork and the appearance of flashing marquee lights moving first one direction and then suddenly the other.
-Again, Gestalt psychology does not explain how images appear multistable, only that they do.
+Multistability (or multistable perception) is the tendency of ambiguous perceptual experiences to pop back and forth between two or more alternative interpretations.
+This is seen, for example, in the Necker cube and Rubin's Figure/Vase illusion.
+Other examples include the three-legged blivet, artworks by M. C. Escher, and the appearance of flashing marquee lights moving first one direction and then suddenly the other.

 Invariance

-Invariance is the property of perception whereby simple geometrical objects are recognized independent of rotation, translation, and scale; as well as several other variations such as elastic deformations, different lighting, and different component features.
+Invariance is the property of perception whereby simple geometrical objects are recognized independent of rotation, translation, and scale, as well as several other variations such as elastic deformations, different lighting, and different component features.
 For example, the objects in A in the figure are all immediately recognized as the same basic shape, which is immediately distinguishable from the forms in B. They are even recognized despite perspective and elastic deformations as in C, and when depicted using different graphic elements as in D. Computational theories of vision, such as those by David Marr, have provided alternate explanations of how perceived objects are classified.

-Emergence, reification, multistability, and invariance are not necessarily separable modules to model individually, but they could be different aspects of a single unified dynamic mechanism.